linkerd/website/linkerd.io/content/_index.md

     url: "/community/"
   image_on_the_right: false
 announcement_banner:
   description: Become a Linkerd Community Anchor!
+[Learn more >] (https://linkerd.io/community/anchor/)
 description: Linkerd adds critical security, observability, and reliability to your Kubernetes stack, without any code changes.
 keywords: